ISCDtoolbox/Commons/README.md

 * apple clang (version >= 9.1.0)
 * make (version >= 3.81)
-* cmake (version >= 3.11.4 (>= 2.8 is mandatory) and version >= 3.12.1 is strongly recommanded)
+* cmake (version >= 3.11.4 (>= 2.8 is mandatory) and version >= 3.12 is strongly recommanded)
 * git (version >= 2.17.1)

-Important remark: on the basic installation of Xcode, which is the software Apple imposes you to install from the Apple Store in order to deal with any development tools, the gcc and clang compiler are not the real one.
-In fact, they are only symbolic link to apple clang.
-For user who are really using clang or gcc, the installation of the Commons library should also work (although not currently tested).
+Important remark: on the basic installation of Xcode, which is the software Apple imposes you to install from the Apple Store in order to deal with any development tools, the gcc and clang compilers are not the real ones.
+In fact, they are only symbolic links to the apple clang compiler.
+For user who are really using clang or gcc, the installation of the Commons library should also work in this case (although not currently tested).

 In order to get the current version of a specific software installed on your computer (or simply to know is such a software is installed), you can type in a command prompt
 ```
 nameOfTheSoftware --version
 ```
-If one of the above software is not installed, you can use your favorite package manager in order to install it (you will need administrator rights to do that).
+If one of the above software is not installed, you can use your favorite package manager in order to install it.
 We describe now how to do that (if you are not familiar with mac os).
-For example, you can use the Homebrew software as follows.
-First, you may have to update the local repository containing the lists of available packages.
+For example, you can use the homebrew software as follows.
+First, you may have to update the local repository containing the list of available packages.
 This can be done by typing in a prompt command
 ```
 brew update
 ```